cathysnider/cathysnider.github.io/lando.md

 ### Destroying a Lando Project
 `lando destroy` <br />
-Destroying a project removes the Lando container and everything contained therein; i.e. your site's database and its content.
-It does not delete the project files cloned from GitHub.
+Destroying a project removes the Lando container and everything contained therein; i.e. your site's database and its contents.
+It does not delete Drupal core or the Express Profile files cloned from GitHub.
 You can start over from Step 3: Start Lando; then enable bundles, local users and test content.

 ## Installing Lando (One Time Setup)